Apzmie/Backpropagation-VS-Genetic-Algorithm-In-XOR/README.md

 <img src="https://github.com/user-attachments/assets/d24f8f56-1254-4fdc-8c24-c0fd0b655d77" width="800">

 - Each organism has only one gene (list) that contains several nucleotides (weights).
+- Parents share their genes to make new gene with mutation (±).
-- We want the best organism who has the best gene to solve the XOR problem.
+- We want the best offspring with the best gene to solve the XOR problem.
-- Each value becomes weights of the neural network
+- Each value becomes a weight of the neural network.

 # run_backpropagation.py
 ```python